 Naledi is an award-winning luxury lodge, but you may be surprised at how reasonably priced it is.
 They have 2 lodges, we stayed at the Naledi Enkoveni lodge.
 At the time of our family visits, I hadn’t stayed at Bush Camp.
 I have since stayed at both lodges and cannot decide which lodge I prefer.

 What I love about a safari in a private reserve:

 You get the knowledge and keen eyes of the guides and trackers

 Someone else does the driving so you can enjoy the scenery and take photos

 Tip: If you visit Naledi Game Lodges, make sure to visit Rosie’s hide while there, it overlooks a waterhole.
 Enjoy the sounds of the bush and see what comes by for a drink.
-Have you heard of Africam, 24-hour webcam streaming from South Africa?
-Naledi has 3 webcams on their property, one at Rosie’s, one overlooking the river at Naledi Enkoveni and the newest one is a cat cam (ground level).
-It was great to show my boys the cams before their visit and we have watched them since our visit.
+Check out the 24-hour webcams streaming from Naledi at Rosie’s or from Naledi Enkoveni.

 Spend 1-2 nights on the Panorama route to enjoy God’s Window and Blyde River Canyon on the way to Limpopo.